bGZo/soul/pages/twitter.md

 alias:: 推特
-mark:: an online social media and social networking service owned and operated by American company X Corp., the successor of Twitter, Inc. tags:: #[[Social Media]] created:: [[20230615]] title:: twitter wikipedia:: [Twitter - Wikipedia](https://en.wikipedia.org/wiki/Twitter)
+description:: an online social media and social networking service owned and operated by American company X Corp., the successor of Twitter, Inc. tags:: #[[Social Media]] created:: [[20230615]] title:: twitter wikipedia:: [Twitter - Wikipedia](https://en.wikipedia.org/wiki/Twitter)

 - ## Why
 - ## How
   - How to use twitter list and manage following people?